rontap/elteik-web/README.md

 ## CV

-My personal CV can be found at TODO
+My personal CV can be requested by email

 #### All code has licence of CC-BY-SA